bonoshree009/gService/readme.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

-ans: getElementById:it returns single element with specified id. getElementsByClassName :it returns HTMLCollection(like array bt not array) querySelector:it returns the first element that matches the css selector, querySelectorAll:it returns all the elements that matches the css selector
+ans: getElementById:it returns single element with specified id. getElementsByClassName :it returns HTMLCollection(like array bt not array). querySelector:it returns the first element that matches the css selector, querySelectorAll:it returns all the elements that matches the css selector